pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Application Pods
 ```

-Detailed external exposure methods are studied later with Kubernetes Services and Ingress.
+Detailed external exposure methods are studied later with Services and Ingress.

 ---